code-423n4/2023-07-chainlink/README.md

     c3 --> |immutable ref| armproxy;
     armproxy --> |OWNER-controlled ref| iarm;
 ```
-Initially, the "ARM implementtation contract" will implement the `IARM` interface.
+Initially, the "ARM implementation contract" will implement the `IARM` interface.
 As time goes by, we may add more functions to the `IARM` interface.
 By using a fallback function and assembly, we are future-proof against such updates.